asraarwani/DataStructuresAndAlgorithms/README.md

             26. Kth largest element from an array
             27. Sum of array elements without a loop
             28. Reverse a given array in groups of given size K
             29. Check if two given arrays are equal or not
+            30. First element to occur K times